sozialhelden/rosemary/README.md

 Modification of data is supported too.
 According to the OSM license every modification to the data has to be done by a registered OSM user account.
 The user can be authenticated with username and password.
 But see yourself:

-    client = OpenStreetMap::BasicAuthClient.new('osm_user_nane', 'password')
+    client = OpenStreetMap::BasicAuthClient.new('osm_user_name', 'password')
     api = OpenStreetMap::Api.new(client)
     node = OpenStreetMap::Node.new(:lat => 52.0, :lon => 13.4)
     api.save(node)

 Yeah, i can hear you sayin: 'Seriously, do i have to provide username and password?
 Is that secure?'
 Providing username and password is prone to some security issues, especially because the OSM API does not provide an SSL service.
-But wait, there is some more in store for you: OAuth!
-It's much more secure for the user and your OSM app.
+But wait, there is some more in store for you: [OAuth](http://oauth.net/) It's much more secure for the user and your OSM app.
 But it comes with a price: You have to register an application on http://www.openstreetmap.org.
 After you have your app registered you get an app key and secret.
 Keep it in a save place.

     consumer = OAuth::Consumer.new( 'osm_app_key', 'osm_app_secret',
                                     { :site => 'http://www.openstreetmap.org',